-Smart Scan in Comodo Cleaning Essentials allows you to run a quick scan on the critical areas in your system which are highly prone to infection from viruses, rootkits and other malware.
-Smart scan scans and cleans the system memory, autorun entries, hidden services, boot sectors and other critical areas like crucial registry keys in Windows registry, system files and system configuration.
-These areas are responsible for the stability of your computer and keeping them clean and sanitized is essential to keep you healthy and running.
+- A smart scan is a targeted scan of critical areas in your system which are highly prone to infection from viruses, rootkits and other malware. - These include system memory, auto-run entries, hidden services, boot sectors, critical registry keys and important operating system files/folders. - These areas are responsible for the stability of your computer and keeping them clean is essential. - · Your computer will be restarted during a smart scan so that CCE can search for hidden services and drivers. - Hidden services/drivers are threats which are designed to be resilient to most antivirus scans.
+These include rootkits and advanced persistent threats. - These attacks run silently in the background and can enable hackers to steal your identity and confidential information like credit card details.

-Scanning the critical areas of your system can be executed instantly, but scanning for hidden services and drivers can be executed only after a system restart.

-Hidden services are executed by malicious attempts like a spyware through key logger, rootkits, buffer overflow or Denial of Service (DoS) attacks.
-These attacks will be running silently in the computer and enable hackers to steal your identity and confidential information like your credit card details.

-Hence, on completion of a Smart scan, CCE will require a system restart to scan for hidden services.

-On completion of scanning, you can:
+After a smart scan is complete, you can:

-- Clean the detected threats or move them to Quarantine and later remove them; - Exclude an application you consider as safe from the threat list; - Report the threat as a False Positive to Comodo.
+- · Clean the detected threats or move them to Quarantine and later remove them - Exclude an application you consider as safe from the threat list - Report the threat as a False Positive to Comodo